 Loma Linda University researcher Mary Kearns-Jonker and her team used the ISS National Lab to study the effects of microgravity on human cardiovascular progenitor cells (CPCs).
 CPCs are cells at a very early stage of development that can differentiate into different types of cardiovascular cells, such as heart muscle cells or the cells that line blood vessels.
 This investigation looked at both neonatal CPCs (from newborns) and adult CPCs and compared CPCs grown on the ISS National Lab with ground controls.
 Kearns-Jonker and her team analyzed the cells’ gene expression and their ability to divide, move, and communicate via signaling.
 The team found that microgravity induces changes in CPCs that could be beneficial for cell-based regenerative therapies back on Earth.

-Kearns-Jonker was presented with the 2018 International Space Station Compelling Results Award in Biology and Medicine at the ISS Research and Development Conference for her compelling research on CPCs that could have a significant impact on the development of therapies to repair damaged heart tissue.
+Kearns-Jonker was presented with a 2018 International Space Station Compelling Results Award in Biology and Medicine at the ISS Research and Development Conference for her compelling research on CPCs that could have a significant impact on the development of therapies to repair damaged heart tissue.
 Read more in this ISS360 article.

 Growing 3D Clusters of Mature Heart Cells Derived From Stem Cells